Rajesh-Tamada/Exchange-rates-api/README.md

 The script has the following steps:

 1. ### Data Acquisition:
-    - `get_historical_rates(base_currency, converted_currency, amount_of_days)` : This function builds the API request to get the exchange rates from exchangeratesapi for the given source , target and date range which is no of days past from current date to current date.
+    - `get_historical_rates(base_currency, converted_currency, amount_of_days)` : This function builds the API request to get the exchange rates from exchangeratesapi for the given source , target and date range which is no of days past from current date to current date - 30 days.
     - If there is any error in the response from API, this function loads the sample data from test.json.
 And the retrieved data is stored in a pandas DataFrame.
     - Please note that the current subscription plan does not support the API which is being used in this function.
 So it gives the following error and loads data from test.json.
    ```